[Lube & Massage Product Review] Vibeology Throb Stroking and Massage Cream

 I’ll leave you with this gem from Mr C&K: “Überlube!?
 Did it arrive by taxi!?”

-Thank you to Überlube for supporting this review with a free sample of their product!
+Thank you to Überlube for supporting this review with a free sample of their amazing silicone lubricant!
 This Überlube review contains affiliate links.
 All views, as always, are mine.

 The vast majority of the lubricants I use, test, and recommend are water-based.
 This is because water-based lube goes with everything.
 However, I do enjoy trying different things sometimes!
 I recently reviewed Vibeology’s Pure Organic Water Based Lube, which I loved.
-Along with it, I also received a bottle of their Blend Hybrid Lube.
+Along with it, I also received a bottle of their Blend Hybrid Lube to review.

 Let’s find out if it’s as good as its water-based counterpart.